-All the courses in the major except for SSW:4189 BA Generalist Seminar and SSW:4193 BA Generalist Practicum.
-Finalized your field placement.
+All the professional core courses in the major except for SSW:4189 BA Generalist Seminar and SSW:4193 BA Generalist Practicum.

+Finalized your BA Generalist Practicum placement.

 During the eighth semester, you must complete any remaining co-requirements, electives, or general education requirements and be registered for the remaining hours needed to earn 120 s.h. for graduation.